charlesponti/dotfiles/README.md

 # dotfiles

-`dotfiles` are how you personalize your system.
+`dotfiles` are how you personalize your machine.

 these are mine.

-largely taken from *holman* with some special stuff for my own needs.

 take and customise to your liking 💁